Cashflow driven investment (CDI)

 - We have expertise in dynamic cash and collateral management, and running CDI strategies which are integrated alongside a portfolio of liability hedging assets

-- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2018 and 2019
+- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2019

 1Assets for which investors have a contractual claim.